-The examples introduced in the Product Setup section for Direct I/Os are continued below to illustrate usage of the Direct Inputs and Outputs.
+The examples introduced in the earlier Direct Inputs/Outputs section (part of the Product Setup section) direct inputs/outputs are continued below to illustrate usage of the direct inputs and outputs.

-EXAMPLE 1: EXTENDING I/O CAPABILITIES OF A F60 RELAY
+EXAMPLE 1: EXTENDING INPUT/OUTPUT CAPABILITIES OF A F60 RELAY

-Consider an application that requires additional quantities of digital inputs and/or output contacts and/or lines of programmable logic that exceed the capabilities of a single UR-series chassis.
-The problem is solved by adding an extra UR-series IED, such as the C30, to satisfy the additional I/Os and programmable logic requirements.
+Consider an application that requires additional quantities of digital inputs and/or output contacts and/or lines of program-mable logic that exceed the capabilities of a single UR-series chassis.
+The problem is solved by adding an extra UR-series IED, such as the C30, to satisfy the additional inputs/outputs and programmable logic requirements.
 The two IEDs are connected via single-channel digital communication cards as shown below.

-Figure 5-94: INPUT/OUTPUT EXTENSION VIA DIRECT I/OS
+Figure 5-95: INPUT/OUTPUT EXTENSION VIA DIRECT INPUTS/OUTPUTS